gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

 It can be also described as following steps:

 1. **Import** - import from flat file or databases or distributed storage systems
+2. **Explore** -  identify patterns, inconsistencies, and issues in datasets
-2. **Cleanse** - locate and remove or modify missing or mismatched data
+3. **Cleanse** - locate and remove or modify missing or mismatched data, remove duplicates
-3. **Structure** - unnest complex data structures (ex.
+4. **Structure** - unnest complex data structures (ex.
 JSONs), merge datasets with joins
-4. **Enrich** - identify statistical outliers in your data for review and management, aggregate columnar data using a variety of aggregation functions
+5. **Enrich** - identify statistical outliers in your data for review and management, aggregate columnar data using a variety of aggregation functions
 5. **Validate and run** - validate the data and run the job

 ### Import/Export - In and Out